 Equity represents the net assets of the company.
-That is a difference between total assets and liabilities (such as loans, unpaid bills, etc.).
+That is the difference between total assets and liabilities (such as loans, unpaid bills, etc.).
 Return on Equity shows how efficient your company is.

 13. Revenue (Profit) per FTE

 Revenue per FTE (Full Time Equivalents) shows how much income you billed to the clients per one employee on average.
-Before calculation this KPI you need to calculate your full-time equivalent (FTE).
+Before calculating this KPI you need to calculate your full-time equivalent (FTE).

 14. Project Efficiency

 Project efficiency is an indicator of project overrun.
 It is an indicator are you on budget or not.
 Besides the costs, you can also compare the budgeted and actual time spent on the project, or budgeted revenues and actual revenues.